Board of Trustees

 Rev. Andras Corban Arthen

-Rev. Andras Corban Arthen is the spiritual director of the EarthSpirit Community, a religious and educational organization dedicated to the preservation of Earth-centered spirituality, particularly the indigenous European traditions.
-He has been a presenter at many interfaith events, including the 1993 and 2004 Parliaments and the 2007 World Interreligious Encounter.
-Of Hispanic descent, Rev. Arthen teaches and lectures on the indigenous European pagan religions throughout the U.S. and abroad.
+Rev. Andras Corban Arthen is the spiritual director of the EarthSpirit Community, a religious and educational organization dedicated to the preservation of Earth-centered spirituality, particularly the indigenous European traditions; he is also president of the European Congress of Ethnic Religions, and serves on the board of advisors of the Ecospirituality Foundation.
+He has been a presenter at many interfaith events, including the 1993, 2004, and 2009 Parliaments, and the 2007 World Interreligious Encounter.
+Of Hispanic origin, Rev. Arthen teaches and lectures on the indigenous European pagan religions throughout the U.S. and abroad.